ChifiSource/Olive.jl/README.md

 #### guidelines
 When submitting issues or pull-requests for Olive, it is important to make sure of a few things.
 We are not super strict, but making sure of these few things will be helpful for maintainers!
 1. You have replicated the issue on `Olive#Unstable`
-2. The issue does not currently exist.
+2. The issue does not currently exist... or does not have a planned implementation different to your own.
+In these cases, please collaborate on the issue, express your idea and we will select the best choice.
 3. **Pull Request TO UNSTABLE**
 4. This is an issue with Olive, not a dependency; if there is a problem with highlighting, please report that issue to [ToolipsMarkdown](https://github.com/ChifiSource/ToolipsMarkdown.jl).
 If there is an issue with Cell reading/writing, report that issue to [IPyCells](https://github.com/ChifiSource/IPyCells.jl)
 ### known issues